noeltoivio/noeltoivio.github.io/sumo_ball.md

 </video>

 Liked:
-> I wanted the score bar to be seen well in the peripheral vision. (so the player could focus on the action instead of looking to the sides).
+> I wanted the score bar to be seen well in the peripheral vision (so the player could focus on the action instead of looking to the sides).

 Didn't like:
 > Having one long bar made it hard to estimate how much score one needed left.